DaveSeidel/DaisyExamples/versio/ChebyshevTremolo/README.md

 * Sw 2: LFO frequency control, where center means frequency is proportional to partial number, left means all LFO on each side are the same speed, right means LFOs are not used
 * Button: not used

-The LEDS just use the demo bahavior, nothing specific to the effect yet.
+The LEDS just use the demo behavior, nothing specific to the effect yet.